 The Depression/Pain Cycle

 The opioid problem is so far ranging that the CDC has called for a new social policy to cure what it refers to as over-prescribing.
-Psychiatric illness poses a particular challenge to chronic pain patients.
+Psychiatric illness poses a particular challenge to Complex Regional Pain Syndrome patients.
 Depression can worsen your pain, and pain can worsen your depression and anxiety.
 There is no question that the toxic cycle needs to be broken, and opioids are far from the only option for doing so.

 The reason 51% of opioid scripts are given to mood disorder patients is unclear, but it could be that depression and anxiety change the way people respond to pain.
 Doctors may also be more sympathetic to this group of patients.
 In other words, if your psychiatric health places you in this vulnerable demographic, it’s crucial that your pain be treated as proactively as your mood is.
 Every therapy must not only be assessed according to how effective it is, but also how it influences your psychiatric condition.

-Surgery, physiotherapy, non-opioid analgesics, and occupational therapy all have an important role to play in chronic pain management.
+Surgery, physical therapy, non-opioid analgesics, and occupational therapy all have an important role to play in Complex Regional Pain Syndrome management.
 Pain Stop Clinics take a multi-pronged approach that takes our responsibility to whole patient health seriously.